-During the build of my cabinet, I logged every step in guides to help anyone looking into the building their own, and as a personal backup in case my hard drive crashes I can set it up exactly as I had it running by just following my own guides .
-The cabinet I’m building will have most available options installed.
+During the build of my cabinet, I logged every step in guides to help anyone looking into the building their own, and as a personal backup in case my hard drive crashes I can set it up exactly as I had it running by just following my own guides.
+The cabinet I’m building will have the most available options installed.
 A 46” 3D LED screen.
-A real DMD screen, real plunger, addressable led strip… You can lower your own builds cost by skipping some steps or going with a alternative.
-I split up my guides in following parts:
+A real DMD screen, real plunger, addressable led strip… You can lower the cost of your own build by skipping some steps or going with an alternative.
+I split up my guides in the following parts:

 - Introduction & Design: This part will mostly help you decide on your cabinet looks and features, at the end of the guide you should have all the parts shipping to you and when those arrive you are ready to start the build